 There is a saying, "It takes one to know one."

-Please contact me to schedule a speaking engagement and for advice about protection against white-collar crime.
+Please contact me to schedule a speaking engagement and forensic accounting services.

 White Collar Fraud Blog & Articles

 My White Collar Fraud blog investigates white-collar crime, securities fraud, accounting irregularities, corruption, and other related topics.
 Red flags and other financial reporting irregularities investigated and reported in this blog are referred to appropriate government agencies as a whistleblower.
 Material from my blog has been used in investigations by the Securities and Exchange Commission and in class action lawsuits against certain public companies for improper accounting practices and financial disclosures.

 My blog has been recommended by the Journal of Accountancy.
 The Huffington Post named me one of the 25 most feared financial reporters in America.

 Contributor and Guest Articles: CNBC, Seeking Alpha, Newsweek, and Business Insider.

 Media Commentary, Mentions, and Referrals

 Appeared on CNBC Fox News, Fox Business Channel, WSJ Live, Canadian Broadcasting Corporation, Canadian Business News Network, National Public Radio's Planet Money, Progressive Radio Network, Reuters TV, RT News, and other media outlets to give insights on white-collar crime.
 (TV and Radio Appearances, Media Videos, and Book Mentions page).